 I was skeptical about the importance of dissolution until one of my patients told me that she had forgotten to take her calcium tablets, which she purchased from a health-foods store.
 She put them in the pocket of her apron, and discovered them there after the apron had been through the cycles on the washer and the dryer!

 |Another patient used a calcium supplement from a health food store, and, when she came in to have her bone density measured, densities were seen near the spine, shown with red circle.
 These changed position after a couple of hours, and were not seen on a scan several days later (after she switched to a chewable form of calcium).|

 Side effects from a reasonable dose of calcium (up to total calcium intake of 1000 mg/d) are very low.
 Some patients find that calcium makes them constipated.
-A study by Prince found that higher doses of calcium supplements (1200mg/day in addition to 900mg/day from dietary sources) did cause constipation in 13% of subjects.
+A study by Lewis,2012 found that calcium increased constipation and other gastric problems.
 To help prevent constipation, don't take more calcium than necessary, increase intake of fruit juices and water, try getting calcium from food sources instead of tablets, take calcium with magnesium, or try calcium citrate or calcium chews.
 Gastritis is occasionally seen, which might be caused by taking calcium carbonate between meals, thus stimulating rebound acid production.

 Very high intakes of calcium could lead to alkalosis (the "milk-alkali syndrome").